-Core unit for Sociology major
+Core unit for Sociology major and minor

 |Unit name||Sociological Analysis of Modern Society|